f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

     appliance-1#

-The reset of the database will not completely wipe out the system.
-It will preserve some basic configuration like out-of-band settings so that you can still reach the unit after reset and reboot.
-Once the system finishes rebooting login into the out-of-band F5OS IP address.
-The previous set of credentials will be wiped out, and you'll need to login with the default **admin/admin** account, but you'll be prompted to change the password.
+The reset of the database will not completely wipe out the system configuration.
+It will preserve some basic configuration like out-of-band settings so that you can still reach the unit after the database reset and reboot.
+Once the system finishes rebooting log into the out-of-band F5OS IP address.
+The previous set of login credentials will be wiped out, and you'll need to login with the default **admin/admin** account, and then you'll be prompted to change the default admin password.

 .. code-block:: bash